yusuf8ahmed/fabric/README.md

 ## Fonts

-Since font installation may vary based on the asset compilation framework you're using (e.g. Sprockets for Rails, Grunt for Ghost.org), you must define font-face URLs separately.
+Since font installation may vary based on the asset compilation framework you're using (e.g. Sprockets for Rails, Grunt for Ghost.org), Palette does not include `@font-face` definitions.
+You must include these yourself.

-Example:
+Example below.
+Note: for Sprockets-based compilation, you'll want to replace `url` with `font-url`.

 ```scss
 @font-face {